 From the market, we made our way to the local boat pier.
 We wanted to catch a boat that took a scenic route across the bay to Matsushima.
 The boat threaded its way around the bay past the area’s most famous islands before finally reaching in Matsushima itself.

-We were keen to see the impact of the 2011 Tohoku tsunami and earthquake.
+We were curious to see the enduring impact of the 2011 Tohoku tsunami and earthquake.
 I’d heard that Matsushima was spared the worst of the tsunami’s destructive force thanks to the natural barrier formed by its famous islands.
 It was clear that the area was flooded and buildings were damaged.
 We also saw photos of the tsunami's aftermath

 As you can see, the water rose at least 2-3 metres in this very spot.
 It was rather humbling experience to think that we’d seen with our own eyes.
 Two years on the only visible signs of the tsunami are the large number of pavements and gutters still in a state of disrepair.